MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 During the preview, the use of the boosted conversations capability is not billable and will follow the [usual quotas and limitations](requirements-quotas.md#quotas).

-## Internal document search preview

-Early access to the internal document search capability preview will open shortly.
+## Application for the internal document search preview

 The internal document search capability will allow your chatbot to return answers generated from your internal knowledge sources.

-When early access is open, a link to apply will be published here.
-You'll also be able to sign up from within the **AI Capabilities** page.
+To be considered for early access to the internal document search capability preview, you can apply [here](https://aka.ms/PVAGPTInterest).
+You can also apply by following the link on the **AI Capabilities** page.

 As part of your application, you'll need to confirm that you can provide regular feedback on the feature, and that you are willing to sign a marketing and PR agreement.
 You should only apply if you have a use case for how you would use the feature in a production scenario.